locationtech/udig-platform/docs/user/en/Help system.rst

 The help browser
 ~~~~~~~~~~~~~~~~

-When you first open the help browser by selecting Help > Help Contents in the Workbench, the first
+When you first open the help browser by selecting :menuselection:`Help --> Help Contents` in the Workbench,
-view shown is called Contents.
-Contents displays various groupings of documentation for the product.
+the first view shown is called Contents.
+Contents displays various groupings of documentation for the
+product.
 Click on one of the links to expand the navigation tree for that set of documentation.
 Browse the
 tree and click on topics to display them.

 Search